cas-bioinf/covid19retrospective/data_description.md

 - `patient` ID of the patient, matching `patient_data`
 - `day` day of hospitalization (starting with 0 - first day at hospital)
-- `breathing` an ordered factor representing the breathing level as described above
+- `breathing` an ordered factor representing the breathing level as described above, including `Death` and `Discharged` as levels.

-Note that `day` can in some rare cases be negative when some data is availabe before hospitalization (this would almost certainly be only PCR test results).
+Note that `day` can in some cases be negative when some data is availabe before hospitalization (this would almost certainly be only PCR test results).

 Finally we collect a bunch of clinical markers of which most important are the drugs the patient used.
 Those are available in both long and wide formats (as `marker_data` and `marker_data_wide`).
 Markers are not measured every day and can be systematically missing for a whole site.
 The frequency of measurement of different markers can differ.